anewgithubname/Juzhen/README.md

 ![GitHub](https://img.shields.io/github/license/anewgithubname/Juzhen?style=for-the-badge)
 ![GitHub last commit](https://img.shields.io/github/last-commit/anewgithubname/Juzhen?style=for-the-badge)

 Juzhen is a set of C++ APIs for matrix operations.
 It provides a higher level interface for lower-level numerical calculation software like [CBLAS](http://www.netlib.org/blas/) and [CUDA](https://en.wikipedia.org/wiki/CUDA).
+It supports Neural Net API similar to the ones used in PyTorch or Tensorflow.

 ## Example
 You can perform matrix operations like this: